Symphonic Dances from West Side Story: Cool

 "Cool" is a section in which a jazzy fugue is repeated by different instruments.
 It first starts very low, building steadily as higher instruments join, until a percussive E♭–A–E♭ breaks in.
 The flutes then take over the melody, which is sometimes interrupted by other melodies.
 Other instruments join in the melody, until a trumpet takes over, by playing repeated crescendo passages which pop at the end of the phrase.
 A new fugue is then played, starting with the flutes, then the clarinets, then the entire woodwind section.
 A swung section is then played by the woodwinds and low strings, dotted by percussive hits from other instruments.
 More jazzy rhythmic melodies follow, until the next section suddenly slows.

 Rumble

 "Rumble" suddenly interrupts "Cool", with percussive hits dotting the piece.
 A fight is played as a main melody, which is accompanied by a rhythmic bassline.
 More percussive hits follow.
 Scurrying from syncopated instruments dot the piece, which then ascends into a high popping tremolo.
 A chromatic 3-note series follows, which is succeeded by a flute cadenza.

 Finale

 "Finale" echoes the second section of "Somewhere", as a high romantic melody is played by the upper strings.
 Basic accompaniment comes from the lower strings.
 A shrill cry is played as the final closing notes of the violin melody.
 Oboes and trumpets take over from the violins, with steady pizzicatos coming from the lower strings.
 Upper strings and upper woodwinds play closing notes to the section, and a final cadence concludes the piece.

+Instrumentation

+The score calls for an orchestra consisting of the following instruments: